ahmetatak/StudentRegistrationPortal/README.md

 # StudentRegistrationPortal
-Studetin registration rest api build in this application
+Student registration rest api build in this application

 ##  Project Based on
 Backend          | Database